vipulkumawat/IQ/Interview-Questions.md

-how you can copeup if complete cluster goes down in cassandra ? what is RAID architecture? what is RAID 0 and RAID 1?
+how you can copeup if complete cluster goes down in cassandra ? what is RAID architecture? what is RAID 0 and RAID 1? how you can copy file from one server to another? is SCP bidrectional? explain solid principles
+Why should we use SOLID principles?
+It reduces the dependencies so that a block of code can be changed without affecting the other code blocks.
+The principles intended to make design easier, understandable.
+By using the principles, the system is maintainable, testable, scalable, and reusable.
+It avoids the bad design of the software. what is singleton design pattern? where we can you singleton design pattern? what is decorator design pattern? what is DAO pattern? what is the resource in REST? how many methods we can use in REST? for deleting which method is used? can we pass body to delete method ? what is cloud native? how the deployment works on cloud? can you give the flow how you can deploy the code in cloud? what is the autoscaling? what are the monitoring tools you are using? what is topic in kafka and explain kafka architecture? what is replication in kafka?

 Level order traversal program with printing each level in new line